Westmill Co-op Board

 Richard was re-elected to the Board in 2013.

-I have been an advocate and practitioner for renewables, especially wind power, for many years.
-I believe that progress requires clear strategic policy, based on personal experience and commitment.
+John Twidell is an advocate and practitioner for renewables, especially wind power, for many years.
+He believes that progress requires clear strategic policy, based on personal experience and commitment.
 Such aims are basic for a co-operative, both supporting its members and promoting extension.

-I run a small company, AMSET, which conducts and supports renewables research and education.
-To practice what I preach, the buildings use Green Electricity, are heated by biomass fuels, hot water is from solar thermal collectors, electricity is from roof-mounted photovoltaics with surplus for grid export; vehicles can use biodiesel and associated horticulture uses pumped irrigation from solar power.
+John runs a small company, AMSET, which conducts and supports renewables research and education.
+He also practices what he preaches, the buildings use Green Electricity, are heated by biomass fuels, hot water is from solar thermal collectors, electricity is from roof-mounted photovoltaics with surplus for grid export; vehicles can use biodiesel and associated horticulture uses pumped irrigation from solar power.

 John was re-elected to the Board in 2011.